photoszzt/blog-al-folio/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a Senior System Software Engineer at [NVIDIA](https://www.nvidia.com/).
+I work on training infrastructure.
+I joined NVIDIA via Lepton AI.

+I hold a PhD in Computer Science from the [The University of Texas at Austin](https://www.utexas.edu/).
+I worked on distributed systems during my PhD.
+My [dissertation](https://repositories.lib.utexas.edu/items/4f3639ac-618c-4de7-8099-9340b22ee557) is about exactly-once semantics for recoverable data processing applications.
+I graduated my bachelor from University of Washington in Seattle with dual degrees in Computer Engineering and Electrial Engineering.

+My email address is zhitingzhu at outlook.com.
+I am currently based in Santa Clara, CA.